 Once the carbon is captured, the next challenge is how to most effectively transfer it to Florida’s deep saline aquifers for storage.
 Both the physical and chemical aspects of injecting carbon into the subsurface must be considered.
 With Stewart’s background in geophysical and mathematical modeling, his role is to evaluate the physical aspects of CO2 storage.

-“We use a model DOE developed, TOUGH, that has the capability of simulating the behavior of three-phase systems, gas, liquid, and dissolved gas,” says Stewart.
+“We use a model developed by the Department of Energy (DOE), TOUGH, that has the capability of simulating the behavior of three-phase systems, gas, liquid, and dissolved gas,” says Stewart.

-Data was gathered from the Florida Geologic Survey for the study area, the Cedar Key-Lawson formation, located in lower half of the peninsula.
+Data was gathered from the Florida Geologic Survey for the study area, the Cedar Key-Lawson formation, located in the lower half of the peninsula.
 This location was selected as it’s suitable for both geologic sequestration and enhanced oil recovery (EOR).
 Stewart and the team evaluated possible injection rates into vertical and horizontal injection wells and determined that rates as high as 8 million tons per year (Mt/y) could be obtained for a single vertical injection well, possibly higher for a horizontal well that isn’t limited by the thickness of the geologic formation.

 The proximity of a sequestration site to EOR operations cannot be overlooked.
 And as surprising as it may sound to some, CO2 is not solely a combustion by-product, but a useful ingredient.